Elderjs/plugins/packages/markdown/README.md

 1. The `remarkPlugins` array are added to `remark` in the order they are given.
 1. If you add a single plugin in your `elder.config.js`, you must specify a full `remark` pipeline.
-1. If a plugin such as `remark-extract-frontmatter` needs an array of options, you can pass in an array like so: `remarkPlugins: [[extractFrontmatter, { name: 'frontmatter', yaml: yaml }]]`
+1. If a plugin such as `remark-extract-frontmatter` needs an array of options, you can pass in an array like so: `remarkPlugins: [[extractFrontmatter, { name: 'frontmatter', yaml: yaml.parse }]]`

 ### Notes: